Oil company trying to buy out California neighborhood, some residents blame Newsom’s policy

-McKITTRICK, Calif.
-(KGET) — Residents of a close-knit California community are on borrowed time after energy company Berry Petroleum sent out offer letters to buy up properties including residences.
+Residents of a close-knit California community are on borrowed time after an energy company, Berry Petroleum, sent out offer letters to buy up property, including their homes.

-McKittrick is located 14 miles northwest of Taft with a population of 102 residents, according to the census bureau.
+McKittrick is located 14 miles northwest of Taft, California with a population of 102 residents, according to the census bureau.
 The town is in the center of a large oil-producing region that Berry Petroleum is trying to buy out.

 “I’m concerned for all of us out here.
 The current housing market right now, how it is, it’s really hard to find some place.
 If we do find a place its gonna be way more than what we are paying here and that goes for everybody,” Reeves said.